hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Click YES to apply OS customisation.
 Click YES to proceed.

 ## Boot the Raspberry Pi 5 and update the system
+## Boot the Raspberry Pi 5 and update the system
 1. **Order of power up (for this first time)**
 - Ensure the Pi 5 is powered off